 Turning heads at this year’s Venice Biennale with her pastel-toned installation at the Scottish Pavilion, the artist Karla Black uses crushed pigments, cellophane and diluted water-based paints to create large-scale works with a predominantly sweet, chalky palette.
 Stylus looks at this recent Turner Prize nominee’s fascination with hues derived from soaps, make-up and other cosmetic materials, reflecting a revival in powdery pastels.

-Welcome to Stylus – your window to tomorrow’s most exciting opportunities.
+Stylus membership is your window to tomorrow’s most exciting opportunities.